mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

                     label: 'Custom field label'
 ```

-While rendering the project the selected value from the InDesign Plugin is accessed in your project service with:
+While rendering the project, the selected value from the InDesign Plugin is accessed in your project service with:

 ```php
 $elementId = $this->pluginParameters->get(\Mds\PimPrint\CoreBundle\Service\PluginParameters::PARAM_PUBLICATION);